 Tory Burch established her namesake brand in New York City from her kitchen table in 2004, which she describes as a “distinctly American brand with a global point of view”.
 Tory Burch had previously worked at iconic designer houses such as Ralph Lauren, Vera Wang and Loewe, and that timeless style carries through to Tory’s brand.
 The brand’s collections reflects Tory Burch’s love for colour and travel, through the use of prints and special detailing.
 Tory Burch has quickly become a hallmark American brand, and a cornerstone of the New England preppy style.
 The brand has rapidly expanded and now has a global presence with over 300 stores internationally, along with the establishment of the ‘Tory Burch Foundation’ which works for the advancement of women’s empowerment and entrepreneurship by providing access to capital, education and digital resources.

-The brand is most recognisable for its use of colour, implementing the entire rainbow in its designs and products.
+The eyeglass frame brand is most recognizable for its use of color, implementing the entire rainbow in its designs and products.
 Tory Burch’s double-T logo is instantly recognisable and is inspired by Tory’s travel and David Hicks’ interior graphics, and features heavily on the brand’s products.
 Tory’s travels to Greece, Italy, Morocco and India has inspired several of her most iconic prints.
 Tory Burch has a celebrity following including Reese Witherspoon, Hilary Duff and Gigi Hadid.
 The brand has also received the royal seal of approval from the Duchess of Cambridge, who has wore dresses from the brand to several high profile events, and her sister Pippa Matthews is often spotted wearing Tory Burch.

 Tory Burch’s eyewear and sunglasses range was launched in October 2009 in partnership with Luxottica, who produce some of the most recognisable designer eyewear pieces on the luxury market, guaranteeing that the Tory Burch eyewear range has the same high level of craftsmanship as their mainline products.
 The classic style of the eyewear range is inspired by the personal style of her parents Buddy and Reva, and reflects the timeless vintage style of the 1960s and 1970s, with a modern feel to reflect the brand’s New England style.